Our main recommendation

 Mid range brushes are perfectly good at cleaning the teeth.
 But they are often ‘lost’ between the good value models, lower in the range, and the feature rich options, higher in the range, which are often promoted by Oral-B.

 These mid-range models don’t necessarily stand out amongst all the other choices.
-They either offer only a little bit more than the entry level models or just a bit less than the top of the line options.
+They either offer only a little bit more than the budget models or just a bit less than the top of the line options.

 These extras can sound more appealing and useful than they really are.
 Few really get the benefit of them long term.

-And to complicate matters further there tends to be just a few pounds price difference between them all.
+And to complicate matters further there tends to be just a few dollars price difference between them all.

 It was once a top of the line electric toothbrush.
 It offers real-time tracking, but the setup is clunky in comparison to the newer iO Series 9.
-Yet, it is arguably more capable than the Pro 2 2000, because of this position tracking.
+Yet, it is arguably more capable than the Smart 1500, because of this position tracking.

 The benefit to you and me is a cheaper product than the iO range, but the compromise is the accuracy and configuration of the tracking.
 For someone set on having tracking, paying a premium and going for the iO is likely the better choice.